gomorpheus/morpheus-docs/getting_started/ha/percona.rst

    .. code-block:: bash

-    mysql> GRANT ALL PRIVILEGES ON * . * TO 'morpheusadmin'@''%' IDENTIFIED BY 'Cloudy2017' with grant option;
+    mysql> GRANT ALL PRIVILEGES ON *.* TO 'morpheusadmin'@'%' IDENTIFIED BY 'Cloudy2017' with grant option;

     mysql> FLUSH PRIVILEGES;